How Does Ketamine Work as an Antidepressant?

 Each application for treatment is carefully considered but unfortunately, the administration of ketamine as a treatment may not be suitable for every applicant.
 Only applicants that we feel will undoubtedly benefit from our Ketamine Infusion Therapy program will be admitted for treatment.

-Our focus is primarily on treatment plans for people in Michigan, specifically within a one hundred mile radius of Pontiac.
+Our focus is primarily on treatment plans for people in Michigan, specifically within a one hundred mile radius of our clinic.
 This includes major cities such as Detroit, Chicago, Fort Wayne and Milwaukee.
 Patients from Wisconsin, Indiana and Ohio and cities in Canada such as Toronto and Hamilton are welcomed too.
 The reason for our focus on Michigan patients (within a hundred miles) is because of the number of visits that may be necessary to treat a patient’s condition — Certainly anyone willing to come and who is a viable candidate for this procedure, is by all means welcome.

 We have designed what we feel is an expressly fair pricing structure for our ketamine treatments, and financing options are available as well.